dgraph-io/dgraph-docs/content/graphql/graphql-clients/endpoint/graphql-request.md

 }
 ```

-This simplifies queries when a query doesn't require an operation name or [variables](/graphql/api/variables).
+This simplifies queries when a query doesn't require an operation name or variables.

 ## Multiple Operations

 If a request has two or more operations, then each operation must have a name.
-A request can only execute one operation, so you must also include the operation name to execute in the request (see the "operations" field for [requests](/graphql/api/requests)).
+A request can only execute one operation, so you must also include the operation name to execute in the request.
 Every operation name in a request must be unique.

 For example, in the following request has the operation names "getTaskAndUser" and "completedTasks".